 Ahhh, fall is in the air.
 With the chilly mornings and nights, and the smell of wood stoves burning in the air, comes the start of the beautiful changes in the foliage.
 We see the bright greens turn into vibrant reds, oranges, and yellows.
 And with all of the changes happening, leaf peepers will be in the area.
-People will be coming to our home to see the beautiful trees and foliage that we are lucky enough to see every day.
-You may see these leaf peepers parked on the side of the road, at the top of a popular mountain, or at Municipal Park, but one thing is for sure: usually everyone has a camera in hand to capture the beauty.
+People will be coming to our home to see the beautiful trees and foliage.
+You may see these leaf peepers parked on the side of the road, at the top of a popular mountain, or at the Municipal Park, but one thing is for sure: Usually everyone has a camera in hand to capture the beauty.

 I love to get out to see the changes in the leaves, but I like to explore a quiet area leaf peepers haven't discovered yet.
 The Tupper Triad is sure to be busy on the peak days, and benches will be filled with people in the park.
-The key is to find new spots to take in the beauty, that everyone may not know about...yet.
+The key is to find new spots, that everyone may not know about…yet.

 Read on to discover three great new leaf peeping spots this season.
 They're my favorite spots to take in the beauty!

 This is the best view for the shortest hike.
 Only 0.6 mile one way, Panther Mountain is a great hike for the family and hikers of all capabilities.
 The trail starts to climb right away as tall pines tower over you.
 After it evens out a bit, you will come to a small ridge that leads to the top.
 From the partially open summit, you can see the Seward Range to the south and Panther Pond below.
 This is one of my favorite fall hikes because the reflection of the colorful leaves show up in Panther Pond, making the whole view very picturesque.
 I strongly encourage you to take this hike and schedule yourself some time to spend at the top to relax, take in the fresh air, and snap a photo or two — the pictures taken from this view are some of the very best.